 Learn more: School Time Snippets

-4. Create an astronaut training center
+9. Create an astronaut training center

-Space activities for kids like this one encourage them to use their imaginations while they learn.
+Space activities like this one for kids encourage them to use their imaginations while they learn.
 Get lots of cool ideas for stocking your astronaut training center at the link.

 Learn more: Early Learning Ideas

-5. Blow a rocket to space
+10. Propel a rocket into space

 Color the free printable rocket templates, then mount them to straw launchers and send them soaring!